huggingface/blog/hf-bitsandbytes-integration.md

 ## Why outliers are so important here?

 A value that is outside the range of some numbers' global distribution is generally referred to as an outlier.
 Outlier detection has been widely used and covered in the current literature and having a prior knowledge on the distribution of your features helps with the task of outlier detection.
 More specifically, authors have observed that classic quantization at scale fails for transformer-based models >6B parameters.
-As described above, this is explained by the emergence of outlier features in transformers at scale that we will review in detail in the next section.

 (XXX) here add the figure, ask to Tim if this is ok

-## Emergence of outlier features in transformers at scale

-At scale, quantization fails.
-This is due to the fact that, for the majority of models, hidden state features in transformers increase in magnitude with model size.
-According to the paper, there are typically 150,000 big magnitude features per 2048 token sequence for a 13B transformer model, and these characteristics are concentrated in just 7 feature dimensions throughout the transformer.
+For the majority of models, hidden state features in transformers increase in magnitude with model size.
 As was mentioned earlier, 8-bit precision is extremely constrained, therefore quantizing a vector with several big values can produce wildly erroneous results.
 Additionally, because of a built-in characteristic of the transformer-based architecture that links all the elements together, these errors would propagate deeper across layers.
 Therefore, mixed-precision decomposition has been developed to facilitate efficient quantization with such extreme outliers and we will review it together on the next section.

 ## Inside the MatMul

 Once the hidden states are computed we extract the outliers using a custom threshold (here we use 6.0) and we decompose the matrix in two parts as explained above.
-The outlier part is done in fp16 so it is a classic matrix multiplication whereas the 8bit matrix multiplication is done by quantizing the weights and hidden states using row-wise absmax quantization for the hidden states and column-wise absmax quantization for the weight matrix.
+The outlier part is done in fp16 so it is a classic matrix multiplication whereas the 8bit matrix multiplication is done by quantizing the weights and hidden states int 8-bit precision using row-wise absmax quantization for the hidden states and column-wise absmax quantization for the weight matrix.
 After this step the results are de-quantized and retrieved back in half precision to be able to add it to the first matrix multiplication.
-One could also ask what is the reason why we do not really care about the bias term here, because the output of this algorithm is in fp16 which is the same precision as the bias term!

 ![Matmul.png](assets/96_hf_bitsandbytes_integration/Matmul.png)